Kevin17ar/backend-test/README.md

 - Create the .env file
 - Copy all variables from .env.example to the newly created .env file

+#### Considerations for the .env:

-- Fill in the database values according to the specific case
+- Fill in the "xxxx" values.
+- Configure the # Cron settings as needed, you can use this link for help: (https://crontab.cronhub.io/).
+- If you don't have PostgreSQL in your environment, you have the option to run it with Docker.
+Go to the "PostgreSQL Dev with Docker" section below.

 ## Running the app